douggal/advent-of-code-2020/README.md

 tree [Wikipedia](https://en.wikipedia.org/wiki/Directed_graph) was straightforward and soon the program was delivering the right answers with test data.
 Last problem to solve was how to make the process more efficient with the full data set, and it didn't take too much longer, with picture in hand, to see a Dictionary object collecting each adapter with its sum of connections going forward would cut the problem down to size.

-* Abandoned Day 7 Part 2 - could not work out the T-SQL solution to calculate correct answer.
-If I have time I'll return an redo part 2 in Python or C#.
+* 12/21/2020 (Winter Solstice in Northern Hemisphere) Returned to Day 7 Part 2 - could not work out the T-SQL solution to calculate correct answer.
+Pretty sure
+I was on right track, but I couldn't get the T-SQL code compute right answer.
+Rewrote solution in Python and picked up another star.

 * Best: Day 5 Binary Boarding was the puzzle I liked the best so far.